Cabinet Secretary for North Wales

 The Cabinet Secretary for North Wales (Ysgrifennydd y Cabinet dros Ogledd Cymru) (Note: Formerly Minister for North Wales (Y Gweinidog Gogledd Cymru; or Gweinidog y Gogledd; lit.
-'Minister for the north')) is a member of the cabinet in the Welsh Government.
-The current officeholder is Ken Skates since March 2024.
+'Minister for the north')) was a member of the cabinet in the Welsh Government.
+The last officeholder was Ken Skates from March 2024 to May 2026.

 The establishment of a role focusing on North Wales was first raised in 2009, but was established by Mark Drakeford in 2018.
 It was established over concerns of how devolution was centred on South Wales.
 A Plaid Cymru MS disputed the role's existence, while some argue for a directly elected mayor instead.
+Plaid Cymru abolished the role in the ap Iorwerth government in May 2026.